 Who we support?

-As part of the recycling hub we also support a number of groups and help them in collecting certain items.
+As part of the recycling hub, we support a number of groups and help them in collecting certain items.
 Read below for more details of the groups and links to their web pages:

 ‘ Our ultimate aim is to create a nature corridor across York , linking JRHT residents and green spaces.’